forthy42/net2o/wiki/squid.md

 it's a government clerk.

-The result of using such a legal tender was a boom of trade and economy; and at the same time, the relation between the silver price increased by a factor 100 within a few hundred years.
+The result of using such a legal tender was a boom of trade and economy (and of course also some crashes when bubbles busted); and at the same time, the relation between the silver price increased by a factor 100 within a few hundred years.
 It should be noted that since the end of Bretton Woods and the gold standard of the USD in 1971, the gold price inflated by a factor of 50, and that is not the same as the inflation rate.

 The Song dynasty's huizi was somehow experimental, the following Yuan dynasty kept the concept, and expanded it a lot.
 Thanks to Marco Polo,